Protect Yourself From a Compulsive Gambler

 You may fear that they will lose their job, or that their reputation in the community is in jeopardy.
 Well, guess what?
 They’re going to lose that job eventually anyway.
-Their reputation is already eroding, and lying for them or covering for them is just delaying the inevitable crash – and it’s making you a liar as well, which leads to more insanity.
+Their reputation is already eroding, and lying for them or covering for them is just delaying the inevitable crash.
+It’s making you a liar, as well, which leads to more insanity.

 Don’t buy into the lies and don’t argue with a gambler, because their insecurity and guilt will just make them angrier.
 Deep down every gambler knows that their addiction is destroying them and their relationships, but without help they are unable to get humble or get honest.

 You can let the gambler know that you know they are lying, and then simply go on about your business.
 You can also let them handle their own mess.
 Don’t make calls for them or help them cover their tracks.